The Value of Wisdom

 Before we get to the really hard part, we will begin with Solomon’s observation.
 He observes that in this life, the good and the wise don’t always prosper.
 At the same time, the wicked don’t always come to ruin.
 And on the face of it, that is just not fair.

 Our God-given sense of right and wrong demands the kind of justice that the world does not deliver.
-Not only is life sometimes cut short but this happens the righteous.
+Not only is life sometimes cut short but this also happens to the righteous.
 So why be righteous?

 Solomon knew the rule and he also knew that there were exceptions.
 The rule was that: “The fear of the LORD prolongs life, But the years of the wicked will be shortened.
 The hope of the righteous is gladness, But the expectation of the wicked perishes (Prov.10:27-28)